peterdol/blog/src/pages/articles/2020-08-01---beauty-of-ES6-spread-syntax/index.md

   - "eTender"
   - "React.js"
   - "Web Development"
 description: "One of the many improvements in ES6 is the spread syntax.
-Just a short blog post to applaud for it's beauty ;-)"
+It allows an iterable to expand in places where 0+ arguments are expected and can also be used to merge objects in a very elegant way."
 ---

 The eTender widget has a feature where restaurants can overrule and add their own widget texts.
 For this I had to merge two arrays with key value pairs, which before ES6 was not difficult, just a little bit clunky.